How to Hang Pictures Evenly Every Time

 Be sure to follow the fun here!

-How To Hang Art Gallery Style, YouTube Video
+How To Hang A Gallery Wall Evenly, YouTube Video

 Welcome to Renovated Faith, where I share about DIY projects, my faith and everything in between!
 When I’m not spending time with my family, you will find me redoing furniture in the garage or watering plants in my greenhouse.
 This blog is about transformation.
 Anyone can renovate a house but only God can transform our hearts!